Xiaomi Redmi Watch 5

 FAQ

-Most reviewers think it is strong value because it combines a bright AMOLED display, long battery life, calls, GPS, and many workout modes at a budget price.
-One reviewer disagreed, calling it overpriced compared with cheaper alternatives.
+Most reviewers say yes, praising the bright display, light build, long battery life, and broad basic feature set at a budget price.
+One reviewer felt it was overpriced compared with cheaper alternatives.

 How good is the battery life?